Business checking vs. personal checking: benefits and drawbacks

 Can I use a personal checking account for business?

-On the financial side, using a personal account for business makes it harder to keep accurate financial records, which can lead to accounting errors, and increased complexity during tax season.
+It’s generally not recommended.
+Plus, some financial institutions may allow a checking account to be used for personal purposes only and not for any business purposes.
+Having a sole account dedicated to business can help create clearer boundaries between your business and personal assets.
+On the financial side, using a personal account for business makes it harder to keep accurate financial records, which can lead to accounting errors and increased complexity during tax season.

-- Notify clients and vendors: If you’ve been using your personal account for business, be sure to notify any vendors, clients and anyone else who needs your updated account information.
+Be sure to update any automatic payments or subscriptions linked to your personal account to reflect your new business account details.
+If you’ve been using your personal account for business, be sure to notify any vendors, clients and anyone else who needs your updated account information.
+Otherwise, you may still receive charges to your personal account that might be difficult to audit down the road.

 To ensure a smooth transition, plan to open your business account and update your payment information during a slow period for your business.
 This can help minimize disruptions during the switch and give you time to resolve any issues that arise.